 Quick Question: What Do you want to do with your life?

 On this journey of discovery for life’s purpose, I pose these questions: What do you love spending time doing?
 Is there something you already love doing that makes you happy?
 Is there something that you are good at, and could spend endless hours doing?
 Why are all these questions important?
 Simple.
 They keep you motivated towards your goals and achieving the life you desire.
-Having a meaningful long term goal is beneficial for your wellbeing and guides your deeper sense of purpose, leading to better health and even economic success
+Having a meaningful long term goal is beneficial for your well-being and guides your deeper sense of purpose, leading to better health and even economic success

 What makes you get up every day?

 When you know the bigger reason why you wake up every day, going through life’s mundane daily tasks, even the ones that don’t necessarily make you feel happy and fulfilled, won’t feel as boring anymore.
 The truth is, we all need to learn skills and do things we may not necessarily like in order to pay the bills.
-In order to mentally shift your focus to one of positively, look at them as stepping stones.
+In order to mentally shift your focus to one of positive, look at them as stepping stones.
 In tandem, take daily, purposeful baby steps towards achieving the bigger picture of your dream life.
 Life, as we all know, can be difficult and uncertain, but when honing on your strengths and your unique offerings, it makes those mundane tasks all worth it on the path to your ideal life.

 Embrace Unexpected, Big Life-Changing Opportunities